lestat2024/goed/README.md

 1. String Edit Distance:

   Goed implements a standard dynamic programming-based approach to calculate the edit distance between two strings.
 Its sequential version is based on the classic Wagner–Fischer algorithm.
-The parallel version employs both wavefront-oriented and tile-based parallelism to adapt to the dynamic programming nature.
+The parallel version employs wavefront-oriented, tile-based parallelism to adapt to the dynamic programming nature.

 2. Tree Edit Distance: